Tuesday, July 30, 2024

 Of course I also had my fading good looks and by the time I reach California I'm going to be in tip top shape ready for the conquest of the modern world of the West.

 As I packed to check out of the Malaysia Hotel, I listened to Velvet Underground on a cassette player.
-I won't be coming back here until next year working and the Diamond District from September to January.
+I won't be coming back here until next year working at the Diamond District from September to January.
 Any possibility of my earning any cash from writing was probably decades away.
 My typing sucks and my spelling is worse.

 Two days ago I had gone down the victory Square, where hundreds of thousands of young people had been protesting against the military rule for weeks without any violence.
 The hometown troops would not use violence on their neighbors friends and family.
 The generals brought in troops from the country.
 They called the demonstrators communists and gave the order to shoot to kill and the soldiers from Isaan did just that, killing hundreds of their countrymen to prevent democracy.
 But nightlife in Bangkok stayed the same bastard under the harsh rule of High Society over Low Society.